yuyi1005/yuyi1005.github.io/index.md

 # Biography

 Yi Yu is currently a postdoc (research associate) at Southeast University, Nanjing, China.
 His research advisor is Prof. Feipeng Da.
-His research interests include deep learning and computer vision, with a focus on oriented object detection, 3D optical measurement, and 3D vision.
+His research interests include efficient annotation, object segmentation and detection, computational imaging, and 3D vision, with applications to biomedical data analysis and advanced manufacturing.

 **Education.** Yi Yu received the Ph.D. and B.E. degrees from the School of Automation, Southeast University, Nanjing, China, in 2022 and 2016.

 ---

 # Publications

-\* Equal contribution. &nbsp;&nbsp; † Corresponding author. &nbsp;&nbsp; # Project leader.

----

 ### Point2RBox-v2：Rethinking Point-supervised Oriented Object Detection with Spatial Layout Among Instances